bstaber/rustineers/README.md

 # Learn Rust with Applied Sciences

-Welcome to **Rustineers**, a hands-on guide to learning the Rust programming language through practical problems in applied sciences.
+Welcome to Rustineers, a hands-on guide to learning the Rust programming language through practical problems in applied sciences.
 The name _Rustineers_ is a blend of Rust and engineers.

 If you enjoy learning a programming language by implementing common algorithms yourself — especially in applied mathematics and scientific computing — then you're in the right place.